Day's Theorem is sharp for $n$ even: Introduction

 \labbel{bsum} In detail, the paper is divided as follows.
 In Section \ref{prel} we recall some basic notions about congruence distributive and congruence modular varieties; in particular, we recall J{\'o}nsson and Day terms, together with some variants.
 We stress the useful fact that many conditions can be translated in the form of a congruence identity.
 See Remarks \ref{conid}, \ref{conidcomm} and \ref{conidmod}.

 In Section \ref{mainc} we present our main constructions.
 Roughly, starting from, say, an $n$-distributive algebra, we shift the J{\'o}nsson terms and add trivial projections both at the beginning and at the end.
 Since the original J{\'o}nsson terms are shifted by $1$, the role of odd and even is exchanged, thus we obtain an $n{+}2$-alvin algebra; this is the trivial part of the argument.
 We then consider another $n{+}2$-alvin algebra by taking an appropriate reduct of some Boolean algebra (Construction \ref{ba}).
 If the types of the above two algebras are arranged in such a way that they match, then their product is $n{+}2$-alvin, too.
 We also need a parallel construction which starts from an $n$-alvin algebra.
 Adding trivial projections, we get an $n{+}2$-distributive algebra, then we take the product with an appropriate reduct of a distributive lattice (Construction \ref{bak}).
 Let us call $\mathbf E$ anyone of the above products.
-The more delicate part of the argument (Construction \ref{c} and Theorem \ref{thmB}) allows us to find a subalgebra $\mathbf B$ of $\mathbf E$ in such a way that $\mathbf B$ witnesses the failure of $m$-modularity, for the desired $m$.
-We present general conditions assuring that a certain subset $B$ of some algebra $\mathbf E$ constructed as above is the universe for some substructure.
-Such conditions do not necessarily involve congruence distributivity, hence they might possibly find applications in different contexts.
+The most delicate part of the argument (Construction \ref{c} and Theorem \ref{thmB}) allows us to find a subalgebra $\mathbf B$ of $\mathbf E$ in such a way that $\mathbf B$ witnesses the failure of $m$-modularity, for the desired $m$.
+We present general conditions ensuring that a certain subset $B$ of some algebra $\mathbf E$ constructed as above is the universe for some substructure.
+Such conditions do not necessarily involve congruence distributivity and find applications in different contexts.
 In fact, we shall occasionally deal with congruence identities strictly weaker than congruence modularity.
-See, e.~g., Theorems \ref{buhbis}, \ref{dirthm}(iii), Definition \ref{deflev} Remarks \ref{merge} and \ref{polin}.
+See, e.~g., Theorems \ref{buhbis}, \ref{dirthm}(iii), Remarks \ref{merge}, \ref{polin} and what we call the switch levels in Definition \ref{deflev} and Theorem \ref{sumup}.